What is the mdworker on Mac?

 - If mds or mdworker are near the top of the list, then it could be that Spotlight has run into a problem indexing.

 Keep checking Activity Monitor as you use your Mac.
 If mds and mdworker remain near the top of that list, you will know that they are using too many resources.
 The solution is to rebuild Spotlight’s index from scratch.

 - Go to Applications > Utilities and open Terminal.

 Spotlight will now start reindexing your Mac.
 Once it’s done, mds and mdworker should no longer use lots of resources.

 3. What to do if mdworker quits unexpectedly

 If you get an error message telling you that mdworker has quit unexpectedly, it may be that Spotlight is trying to index more than it can handle.
 If you have lots of external drives connected, try excluding them from Spotlight’s index to see if that helps.

-- Click on the Apple menu and launch System Preferences.
+- Click on the Apple menu and open System Settings.